List, Set and Map in Toit#

 provides a collection of unique objects.
 When iterating over a Set

-, the objects are processed in insertion ordered.
+objects are processed in insertion order.

 Map